parallelvirtualcluster/pvc/README.md

 ## Getting Started

-To get started with PVC, read the [Cluster Architecture document](https://parallelvirtualcluster.readthedocs.io/en/latest/architecture/cluster/), then see [Installing](https://parallelvirtualcluster.readthedocs.io/en/latest/installing) for details on setting up a set of PVC nodes, using the [PVC Ansible](https://parallelvirtualcluster.readthedocs.io/en/latest/manuals/ansible) framework to configure and bootstrap a cluster, and managing it with the [`pvc` CLI tool](https://parallelvirtualcluster.readthedocs.io/en/latest/manuals/cli) or [RESTful HTTP API](https://parallelvirtualcluster.readthedocs.io/en/latest/manuals/api).
-For details on the project, its motivation, and architectural details, see [the About page](https://parallelvirtualcluster.readthedocs.io/en/latest/about).
+To get started with PVC, please see the [About](https://parallelvirtualcluster.readthedocs.io/en/latest/about/) page for general information about the project, and the [Getting Started](https://parallelvirtualcluster.readthedocs.io/en/latest/getting-started/) page for details on configuring your cluster.

 ## Changelog